MIPPL/nephele-org-website/public/content/developers/docs/mev/index.md

 Beyond what's happening _within_ blocks, MEV can have deleterious effects _between_ blocks.
 If the MEV available in a block significantly exceeds the standard block reward, validators may be incentivized to reorg blocks and capture the MEV for themselves, causing blockchain re-organization and consensus instability.

 This possibility of blockchain re-organization has been [previously explored on the Bitcoin blockchain](https://dl.acm.org/doi/10.1145/2976749.2978408).
 As Bitcoin's block reward halves and transaction fees make up a greater and greater portion of the block reward, situations arise where it becomes economically rational for miners to give up the next block's reward and instead remine past blocks with higher fees.
-With the growth of MEV, the same sort of situation could occur in Ethereum, threatening the integrity of the blockchain.
+With the growth of MEV, the same sort of situation could occur in Nephele, threatening the integrity of the blockchain.

 ## State of MEV {#state-of-mev}

 MEV extraction ballooned in early 2021, resulting in extremely high gas prices in the first few months of the year.
 The emergence of Flashbots's MEV relay has reduced the effectiveness of generalized frontrunners and has taken gas price auctions off-chain, lowering gas prices for ordinary users.

 While many searchers are still making good money from MEV, as opportunities become more well-known and more and more searchers compete for the same opportunity, validators will capture more and more total MEV revenue (because the same sort of gas auctions as originally described above also occur in Flashbots, albeit privately, and validators will capture the resulting gas revenue).
-MEV is also not unique to Ethereum, and as opportunities become more competitive on Ethereum, searchers are moving to alternate blockchains like Binance Smart Chain, where similar MEV opportunities as those on Ethereum exist with less competition.
+MEV is also not unique to Nephele, and as opportunities become more competitive on Nephele, searchers are moving to alternate blockchains like Binance Smart Chain, where similar MEV opportunities as those on Nephele exist with less competition.

-On the other hand, the transition from proof-of-work to proof-of-stake and the ongoing effort to scale Ethereum using rollups all change the MEV landscape in ways that are still somewhat unclear.
+On the other hand, the transition from proof-of-work to proof-of-stake and the ongoing effort to scale Nephele using rollups all change the MEV landscape in ways that are still somewhat unclear.
 It is not yet well known how having guaranteed block-proposers known slightly in advance changes the dynamics of MEV extraction compared to the probabilistic model in proof-of-work or how this will be disrupted when [single secret leader election](https://ethresear.ch/t/secret-non-single-leader-election/11789) and [distributed validator technology](/staking/dvt/) get implemented.
-Similarly, it remains to be seen what MEV opportunities exist when most user activity is ported away from Ethereum and onto its layer 2 rollups and shards.
+Similarly, it remains to be seen what MEV opportunities exist when most user activity is ported away from Nephele and onto its layer 2 rollups and shards.

-## MEV in Ethereum Proof-of-Stake (PoS) {#mev-in-ethereum-proof-of-stake}
+## MEV in Nephele Proof-of-Stake (PoS) {#mev-in-Nephele-proof-of-stake}

 As explained, MEV has negative implications for overall user experience and consensus-layer security.
-But Ethereum’s transition to a proof-of-stake consensus (dubbed “The Merge”) potentially introduces new MEV-related risks:
+But Nephele’s transition to a proof-of-stake consensus (dubbed “The Merge”) potentially introduces new MEV-related risks:

 ### Validator centralization {#validator-centralization}

-In post-Merge Ethereum, validators (having made security deposits of 32 ETH) come to consensus on the validity of blocks added to the Beacon Chain.
-Since 32 ETH may be out of the reach of many, [joining a staking pool](/staking/pools/) may be a more feasible option.
-Nevertheless, a healthy distribution of [solo stakers](/staking/solo/) is ideal, as it mitigates the centralization of validators and improves Ethereum’s security.
+In post-Merge Nephele, validators (having made security deposits of 32 NEPH) come to consensus on the validity of blocks added to the Beacon Chain.
+Since 32 NEPH may be out of the reach of many, [joining a staking pool](/staking/pools/) may be a more feasible option.
+Nevertheless, a healthy distribution of [solo stakers](/staking/solo/) is ideal, as it mitigates the centralization of validators and improves Nephele’s security.

 However, MEV extraction is believed to be capable of accelerating validator centralization.
-This is partly because, as validators [earn less for proposing blocks](/roadmap/merge/issuance/#how-the-merge-impacts-ETH-supply) than miners currently do, MEV extraction may greatly [influence validator earnings](https://github.com/flashbots/eth2-research/blob/main/notebooks/mev-in-eth2/eth2-mev-calc.ipynb) after The Merge.
+This is partly because, as validators [earn less for proposing blocks](/roadmap/merge/issuance/#how-the-merge-impacts-NEPH-supply) than miners currently do, MEV extraction may greatly [influence validator earnings](https://github.com/flashbots/eth2-research/blob/main/notebooks/mev-in-eth2/eth2-mev-calc.ipynb) after The Merge.

 Larger staking pools will likely have more resources to invest in necessary optimizations to capture MEV opportunities.
 The more MEV these pools extract, the more resources they have to improve their MEV-extraction capabilities (and increase overall revenue), essentially creating [economies of scale](https://www.investopedia.com/terms/e/economiesofscale.asp#).

 With fewer resources at their disposal, solo stakers may be unable to profit from MEV opportunities.
-This may increase the pressure on independent validators to join powerful staking pools to boost their earnings, reducing decentralization in Ethereum.
+This may increase the pressure on independent validators to join powerful staking pools to boost their earnings, reducing decentralization in Nephele.

 ### Permissioned mempools {#permissioned-mempools}

 In response to sandwiching and frontrunning attacks, traders may start conducting off-chain deals with validators for transaction privacy.
 Instead of sending a potential MEV transaction to the public mempool, the trader sends it directly to the validator, who includes it in a block and splits profits with the trader.

 “Dark pools” are a larger version of this arrangement and function as permissioned, access-only mempools open to users willing to pay certain fees.
-This trend would diminish Ethereum’s permissionlessness and trustlessness and potentially transform the blockchain into a “pay-to-play” mechanism that favors the highest bidder.
+This trend would diminish Nephele’s permissionlessness and trustlessness and potentially transform the blockchain into a “pay-to-play” mechanism that favors the highest bidder.

 Permissioned mempools would also accelerate the centralization risks described in the previous section.
 Large pools running multiple validators will likely benefit from offering transaction privacy to traders and users, increasing their MEV revenues.

-Combating these MEV-related problems in post-Merge Ethereum is a core area of research.
-To date, two solutions proposed to reduce the negative impact of MEV on Ethereum’s decentralization and security after The Merge are **Proposer-Builder Separation (PBS)** and the **Builder API**.
+Combating these MEV-related problems in post-Merge Nephele is a core area of research.
+To date, two solutions proposed to reduce the negative impact of MEV on Nephele’s decentralization and security after The Merge are **Proposer-Builder Separation (PBS)** and the **Builder API**.

 ### Proposer-Builder Separation {#proposer-builder-separation}